dgroomes/gradle-playground/java-early-access-via-toolchain/README.md

 Follow these instructions to build and run the project.

-1. Use Java 17
+1. Pre-requisite: Java 21 and Java 23 early access
-2. Make sure that Java 21 is installed in a location known to Gradle
+2. Make sure that Java 23 is installed in a location known to Gradle
     * Gradle can [auto-detect installations of Java and the JDK](https://docs.gradle.org/current/userguide/toolchains.html#sec:auto_detection)
     * Alternatively, you can [specify a custom location](https://docs.gradle.org/current/userguide/toolchains.html#sec:custom_loc)
 3. Run the tests: